Hello, I’m Dave.

 Concurrently, I also took on the role as product manager.
 My job was to: develop a project roadmap, experiment plan, and rollout strategy; identify and establish baseline metrics for success; coordinate with feature teams and assess their needs for mobile web; and define feature sets needed at launch and in subsequent versions.

-I helped launch version 1.0 which became the foundation UI and IA for for Twitter's progressive web app and desktop site.
+I authored the global rollout plan to launch version 1.0 to 23 countries.
+The update became a new baseline for Twitter's mobile web product, and established foundational UI and IA for Twitter's progressive web app and desktop site.
 The project was a multi-year effort that required close partnerships between engineering, product, design, and a variety of stakeholders.
 As a result of our team’s work, we saw massive increases in engagement and monthly active users.

 I’m grateful to have been part of such a large project and proud of the team’s accomplishments as they continue to rollout features and improvements.